enkidevs/curriculum/sql/ddl/create/primary-key.md

 ---
 ## Content

-Due to the nature of Relational Databases, rows should be identifiable without difficulty.
+To allow the association of data in relational databases, rows should be uniquely identifiable.
 When defining a new table, there are two types of constraints that can be declared, `PRIMARY KEY`s and `FOREIGN KEY`s, and this insight will focus on the former.

 By `PRIMARY KEY` we mean a field or a combination of fields that is used to uniquely define a record (row). `PRIMARY KEY`s can be defined when creating a table or they can be added at a later time.